 The biggest advantage of Delta-8 is a lower potency.
 Lower potency leads to lower psychoactivity.
 Studies have suggested that high doses of Delta-8 cause significantly less anxiety and paranoia than cannabis.
 The research seems to show that Delta-8 produces roughly 50 to 75 percent of the psychoactive effects.
 In many ways, it could be thought of as a much more tolerable version of THC.
 Users can still focus and go about their work, all the while enjoying the relaxing effects that are expected from THC.
 The high is much clearer, and comes without any of the anxiety and distortion.
 Users will notice the difference in mental state, but it will feel far less hazy, and instead more energetic.

-Medically, the early date is extremely promising for patients who want the same kind of relief, without the constant side effects.
+Medically, the early data is extremely promising for patients who want the same kind of relief, without the constant side effects.
 A 2018 preclinical study showed that Delta-8 was excellent at reducing pain and inflammation in mice.
 The national library of medicine has published data that indicates Delta-8 is every bit as effective as Delta-9 at soothing anxiety, nausea, and stimulating appetite in humans.

 An Uncertain Future